teambit/docs/docs/ci.md

 bit config set user.token ${BIT_TOKEN}
 ```

-You can do it by committing a `bit-ci.sh` file at the root of your project.
+This can be done by committing a `bit-ci.sh` file at the root of your project.
 Make sure the config file has execution permissions by running `chmod +x ./bit-ci.sh`.

 ### Run Bit command